RAVBg64.exe High CPU: Realtek Process or Malware Copy?

 Quick check: Realtek or suspicious copy?

-Usually normal.
-If CPU is high, repair or reinstall the audio driver instead of deleting the file. |
+• Expected Realtek/OEM path and signature: A RAVBg64.exe copy signed by Realtek Semiconductor Corp. is usually normal.
+If CPU is high, repair or reinstall the audio driver instead of deleting the file.

-| High CPU appears only during audio-device changes, headset switching, or driver updates. | Often driver-related.
-Reboot, update from the PC maker, and test audio enhancements. |
+• CPU spike during audio changes: Activity limited to headset switching, device changes, or driver updates is often driver-related.
+Reboot, update from the PC maker, and test audio enhancements.

 1. Open the file location first